 La Merced Church / Iglesia de la Merced

-This Spanish colonial style church has been around since 1545.
-It’s the city’s oldest church and declared as a National monument in 1975.
+This Spanish colonial-style church has been around since 1545.
+It’s the city’s oldest church and was declared a National monument in 1975.

 Torre Mudejar